lonycell/grafana.v7/pkg/README.md

 - [Alert notifiers](https://github.com/grafana/grafana/tree/master/pkg/services/provisioning/notifiers)
 - [Dashboards](https://github.com/grafana/grafana/tree/master/pkg/services/provisioning/dashboards)

-Today its only possible to provision data sources and dashboards but this is something we want to support all over Grafana.
+Today its only possible to provision data sources and dashboards but this is something we want to support all over ThingSPIN.